The $\mathbb{R}$-Local Homotopy Theory of Smooth Spaces: -local model structures and smooth spaces

 \section{$\RN$-local model structures and smooth spaces}

-We start by setting up the model-categorical background used throughout this paper.
+We start by setting up the model-categorical background used in this paper.
 Partially following~\cite{Schreiber:DCCT} and~\cite{Dugger:HoSheaves}, we consider the category of simplicial presheaves on cartesian spaces with its canonical projective and injective model structures.
-In analogy with $\bbA^1$-local homotopy theory, we localise this category at all the morphisms $c \times \RN \to c$, where $c$ is any cartesian space and where the morphism collapses the real line.
+In analogy with $\bbA^1$-local homotopy theory, we localise this category at all the morphisms $c \times \RN \to c$, where $c$ is any cartesian space and where the morphism is the projection onto the factor $c$.
 Extending ideas from~\cite{Dugger:HoSheaves}, we establish several Quillen equivalences of this localised model category with the categories of simplicial sets and topological spaces.